 CE Credit for Insurance Licensees

-Up to eight (8) hours of CE credit can be earned by insurance licensees from Utah.
+Up to nine (9) hours of CE credit can be earned by insurance licensees from Utah.

 Ethics CE Credit for Insurance Licensees

-Up to five (5) hours of ethics CE credit can be earned by insurance licensees from the state of Utah.
-An insurance licensee may earn from one to five hours of ethics CE credit as part of the eight total CE credits available at the symposium.
+Up to four (4) hours of ethics CE credit can be earned by insurance licensees from the state of Utah.
+An insurance licensee may earn from one to five hours of ethics CE credit as part of the nine total CE credits available at the symposium.

 Rules for CE Credit (Adapted from State Insurance Departments)